Essar Oil UK reports successful financing, governance changes

-Stanlow (UK), May 21 (IANS) Essar Oil (UK) Ltd, which owns and operates the Stanlow Refinery in the UK, on Friday announced that it has closed new financial arrangements of over $850 million.
+Stanlow (UK): Essar Oil (UK) Ltd, which owns and operates the Stanlow Refinery in the UK, on Friday announced that it has closed new financial arrangements of over $850 million.

 This has allowed Essar Oil (UK) Ltd (EOUK) to replace its former credit facility as well as access additional capital, thereby strengthening its financial position.